 How should I budget for a property development?

 Property development is a booming industry that is both abundant and risky.
 When the economy is flourishing, you’ll find properties being developed daily.
-Nonetheless, you’ll need to budget appropriately for you to be successful because a wrong development budget will stop your progress in its tracks.
-However, an accurate and in-depth account will ensure that your development goes smoothly.
+Nonetheless, you’ll need to budget appropriately for you to be successful because an inaccurate development budget will stop your progress in its tracks.
+However, an accurate and in-depth account will ensure that your development progresses smoothly.

 Because we’re here to ensure that you have success, let’s look at some of the ways you can budget appropriately for your development.